ThatMrWayne/taipei-day-trip-website/README.md

 Taipei-day-trip-website is a tourism e-commerce webite where users can find and book one-day sightseeing trip in Taipei city.

-This is my first project in [WeHelp bootcamp](https://training.pada-x.com/wehelp/).</br> This website is implemented according to [figma prototype](https://www.figma.com/file/CeFwqBSbNWZbWz2ih4YS6z) and [API documentation](https://app.swaggerhub.com/apis-docs/padax/taipei-trip/1.0.0), and built from Flask and vanilla Javascript.
+This is my first project built from Flask and vanilla Javascript in [WeHelp bootcamp](https://training.pada-x.com/wehelp/).

 🖥️ Website URL : https://www.taipeidaytrip.xyz/